-Behind this boot is a man with a penchant for quality and an obsession with footwear, Joshua Bingaman, who got fired up about cobbler-style boots in Europe and has found his career sweet spot with his boot company HELM, based in Austin, Texas.
+Behind this boot is a man with a penchant for quality and an obsession with footwear, Joshua Bingaman, an American who got fired up about cobbler-style boots in Europe and since found his career sweet spot with his boot company HELM, based in Austin, Texas.
 Bingaman is passionate about blending European and American styles and making his products 100% in the U. S. of A.–and he loves nerding out on the details.

 We spoke to Bingaman on the phone about the Muller, above, a boot that pulls off the trick of being shapely and rugged at the same dang time: